epfl-ada/ada-2021-project-adacadabra/README.md

 Find relations between the use of informal langage and some metadata (politic orientation, occupation,  of the speaker).

 ### Motivations:
 The idea for this project was born out of a general observation by a member of the group: the interview or newspaper archives give the impression that the language used was more formal than the one used today.
 In other words, the langage is in constant evolution and the usage of colloquial langage appears more and more frequently in the public debate.
-For example, the speech of Donald Trump during the two latest US electoral campaign is based on massive utilization of slang words and expressions, as it can be seen in the [nicknames he regularly gave to his opponents](https://en.wikipedia.org/wiki/List_of_nicknames_used_by_Donald_Trump) (like "Sleppy Joe" or "Crazy Hillary")
+For example, the speech of Donald Trump during the two latest US electoral campaign is based on massive utilisation of slang words and expressions, as it can be seen in the [nicknames he regularly gave to his opponents](https://en.wikipedia.org/wiki/List_of_nicknames_used_by_Donald_Trump) (like "Sleppy Joe" or "Crazy Hillary")
 .

 Given this intuition, the informal language seems to be an interesting subject to focus on.
 Therefore, the main dilemma is to study how to easily detect the use of colloquial language and find appropriate criteria that caracterise it.
 Thanks to research and discussions with a graduate student in English literature, it appears that the usage of informal language is mainly linked to the usage of a specific vocabulary. [reference ?]
 Therefore, the large number of quotations containing in the Quotebank dataset seems to offer a great opportunity to obtain a general overview on these aspects